tomooda/ViennaTalk/README.md

 * [ViennaTalk-Types](ViennaTalk-Types.md) - Smalltalk classes for VDM types
 * [ViennaTalk-Values](ViennaTalk-Values.md) - Smalltalk objects for VDM values
 * [ViennaTalk-Parsers](ViennaTalk-Parser.md) - VDM parsers, Smalltalk code generators and VDM source formatter.

+What's new in the latest release
+---
+* Codename Cyprus has been released.
+(Nov 16, 2016)
+  - Dropping a .vdmsl file will open a VDMBrowser.
+  - Dropping a .lwt file will open a Lively Walk-Through window.
+  - VDMC is renamed to ViennaAnimation
+  - ViennaAnimation-Transpiler, which uses the code generator as an execution engine, is added.
+  - Settings has Code Generator section to turn on/off runtime type checking and runtime assertion checking.
+  - "use transpiler" and "use interpreter" is added to the VDMBrowser's module menu.
+  - In Lively Walk-Through, the "use transpiler" option is added to the settings tab.

 Platform
 ---